DAMarkoff/PetProject_Service_Station/Readme.txt

 	input:
 			email				- required
 			token				- required
-			ARE_YOU_SURE?		- required
+			ARE_YOU_SURE?		- required		- format: 'True' for deactivate

 	output:
 			confirmaion message

 	user_authorization
-			if the user has already been deactivated: return a message if the "ARE_YOU_SURE?" value is not 'True': return a funny message
+		if the user has already been deactivated: return a message if the "ARE_YOU_SURE?" value is not 'True': return a funny message if the process was completed successfully - remove the user's token from redis db

 /users/activate [POST]
 	input: